argumentcomputer/lurk-beta/spec/soundness-notes.md

 ## Mutually-exclusive Case

-Throught the circuit implementation, we make use of a `case` gadget, along with a more elaborate `multicase` built from the simple `case`.
+Throughout the circuit implementation, we make use of a `case` gadget, along with a more elaborate `multicase` built from the simple `case`.
 The former allows selection of a single value from multiple alternatives, based on the identity of a tested key (a field element).
 The latter allows association of multiple values with each key.
 Both gadgets include a default to be selected if the key does not match any of the candidates.